Sustainable Tourism in Costa Rica

 Despite its small size, Costa Rica is home to some of the most diverse natural landscapes and intense concentrations of biodiversity on earth.
 And with these jungles, volcanoes, cloud forests, mangrove swamps, and the dizzying array of wildlife that lives there, comes a growth in tourism.

 As this industry grows, it is important to preserve the country’s natural resources, not only to ensure Costa Rica retains its reputation as a world-class destination for nature tourism, but also in order to protect the delicate ecosystems that could so easily be overwhelmed by an influx of visitors and the infrastructure that comes with them.
+At Not in the Guidebooks we specifically create itineraries to be sustainable, check out our eco holidays in Costa Rica.

 This is where sustainable tourism comes into play.
 In this blog post, we’ll touch on what sustainable tourism is and take a closer look at how it is being implemented in Costa Rica.